tsjohns9/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli.md

 A message indicating that the new environment has been created is shown.

+After the new environment is created, the CLI creates the following:

-At this point, the CLI will create two files (`istio-override.yaml` and `hybrid-override.yaml`) and place them in your current directory.
-The CLI will also create six resources.
-These resources will be used to discover and promote the kubernetes resources of the demo service to the provided Environment.
+* `istio-override.yaml` and `hybrid-override.yaml` files, and place them in your current directory.
+* `Mesh`, `MeshDiscovery`, `K8SCluster`, `SpecDiscovery`, and two `ResourceDiscoveries` resources to be used to discover and promote the kubernetes resources of the demo service to the provided environment.

 The demo service is packaged along with the `apicentral-hybrid` helm chart.
-The resources are a `Mesh`, `MeshDiscovery`, `K8SCluster`, `SpecDiscovery`, and two `ResourceDiscoveries`.

 ## Install Istio